Introduction to MySQL REINDEX

 Conclusion

-MYSQL REINDEX statement can drop all indexes on a group or recreates them from scratch, which might cause costly for groups that contain large data or a number of indexes.
-REINDEX is helpful when we need to recover from the corruption of an index in the database or when the description of an ordering structure is altered.
-Therefore, REINDEX supports to regain the performance and utility to faster access and smooth going operations in a MySQL database table.
+MYSQL REINDEX statement can drop all indexes on a group or recreates them from scratch, which might be costly for groups that contain large data or several indexes.
+REINDEX is useful when recovering from index corruption in the database or when modifying the description of an ordering structure.
+Therefore, REINDEX supports regaining the performance and utility to faster access and smooth going operations in a MySQL database table.

 Recommended Articles